Bulk-edge correspondence in nonunitary Floquet systems with chiral symmetry: Unbroken or broken symmetry phases for all eigenstates

-Figure \ref{fig:edgestates} (a) for the cases A and B treated in the main text shows that only edge states with $\text{Re}(\varepsilon) \ne 0$ or $\pi$ have complex quasienergy, indicating broken $\PT$ symmetry of edge states.
-However, depending on the value of parameters, other eigenstates with $\text{Re}(\varepsilon) \ne 0$ or $\pi$ can have complex quasienergy in the inhomogeneous system in Eq.\ (\ref{eq:cnd:PT:theta}) in the main text.
-Here, we call these states c-states to distinguish from edge states originating from Floquet topological phases and explain details of these numerical results.
-As we explained, Fig.\ \ref{fig:topophasenumber}(b) in the main text is obtained from the system size $M$ dependences of the number of eigenstates with $\text{Re}(\varepsilon)=0$ or $\pi$.
-We repeat the same analysis for all eigenstates and recognize c-states by eigenstates with complex quasienergy with $\text{Re}(\varepsilon) \ne 0$ or $\pi$ for the system with $M=200$.
-The result is shown in Fig.\ \ref{fig:colormap}.
+In the case of Fig.\ \ref{fig:time-evolution} (a), only edge states with $\text{Re}(\varepsilon)=0,\pi$ break $\mathcal{PT}$ symmetry and have complex quasienergies, while the quasienergies of all the other bulk states are real due to $\mathcal{PT}$ symmetry.
+However, depending on the values of parameters, other eigenstates with $\text{Re}(\varepsilon) \ne 0$ or $\pi$ can have complex quasienergies even when $\mathcal{PT}$ symmetry of the time-evolution operator in Eq.\ (\ref{eq:cnd:PT:theta}) is satisfied.
+We refer to these states as extra broken states to distinguish them from edge states originating from nonunitary Floquet topological phases and explain details of these numerical results. \\ Figure \ref{fig:eigen_value-state_detail} (a) shows eigenvalues of the nonunitary quantum walk in Eq.\ (\ref{eq:U}) satisfying Eq.\ (\ref{eq:cnd:PT:theta}).
+The specific parameters are as follows:

-From Fig.\ \ref{fig:colormap}, we can understand that c-states exist in wide parameter regions.
-Figure \ref{fig:except} shows the eigenvalues and probability distributions of c-states when parameters are $\theta_1^{(i)}=\frac{9}{10}\pi$, $\theta_2^{(i)}=\frac{3}{5}\pi$, $\theta_1^{(o)}=-\frac{4}{5}\pi$, $\theta_2^{(o)}=\frac{9}{10}\pi$, and $e^{\gamma}=1.1$.
-As shown in Fig\ \ref{fig:except}, eigenvalues corresponding to c-states shown by red symbols appear not only within a band gap [whose eigenstates are localized near a boundary as shown in Fig.\ \ref{fig:except} (b)] but also in bulk spectra [whose eigenstates are extended through the system shown in Fig.\ \ref{fig:except} (c)].
-However, we emphasize that imaginary parts of complex quasienergies for edge states originating from Floquet topological phases are generally larger than those for c-states, which we can understand from Fig.\ \ref{fig:except} (a).
-Thereby, when we consider the time evolution for the system even with c-states, edge states originating from Floquet topological phases dominate the exponential amplification of probability at the interface.
+As shown in Fig\ \ref{fig:eigen_value-state_detail} (a), eigenvalues corresponding to the extra broken states shown by red symbols appear not only within a band gap but also in the bulk spectra.
+The former eigenstates shown in Fig.\ \ref{fig:eigen_value-state_detail} (b-1) are localized near boundaries, while the latter eigenstates shown in Fig.\ \ref{fig:eigen_value-state_detail} (b-2) are extended in the whole system.
+However, we emphasize that imaginary parts of complex quasienergies of edge states originating from nonunitary Floquet topological phases are larger than those for the extra broken states, which we can understand from Fig.\ \ref{fig:eigen_value-state_detail} (a).
+Thereby, when we consider the time evolution for the system even with extra broken states, edge states originating from Floquet topological phases dominate the exponential amplification of intensity at the interfaces.